 Nakba Day Reading List

-The horrific events in Gaza yesterday – following a six-week protest leading up to Nakba Day, which was further ignited by anger at Trump's decision to relocate the US embassy to Jerusalem – left fifty-eight Palestinians dead and at least 1,200 injured, making it the bloodiest day since the 2014 war.
 Nakba Day, an annual day of commemoration of the displacement that preceded and followed the Israeli Declaration of Independence in 1948, falls on the 15th of May each year.
-In an attempt to understand the catastrophe, we bring you a reading list of key books on the Israel-Palestine conflict, from Ghada Karmi, Bernard Regan, Mahmoud Darwish, Naji al-Ali, Ilan Pappe, Edward Said, Shlomo Sand, and more.
+In an attempt to understand the catastrophe, we bring you a reading list of key books on the struggle for justice in Palestine, from Ghada Karmi, Bernard Regan, Mahmoud Darwish, Naji al-Ali, Ilan Pappe, Edward Said, Shlomo Sand, and more.

 On its publication in 2009, Shlomo Sand’s book The Invention of the Jewish People met with a storm of controversy.
 His demystifying approach to nationalist and Zionist historiography provoked much criticism from other professional historians, as well as praise.
 Drawing on four decades in the field, Sand takes a wider view and interrogates the study of history, whose origin lay in the need for a national ideology.
 Despite his trenchant criticism of academic history, Sand would still like to believe that the past can be understood without myth, and finds reasons for hope in the work of Max Weber and Georges Sorel.